Sui by Example

 In Sui, everything is an NFT - Objects are unique, non-fungible and owned.
 So technically, a simple type publishing is enough.

-module examples::devnet_nft {
+module examples::puppy {

 use sui::event;

-struct DevNetNFT has key, store {
+public struct Puppy has key, store {

 id: UID,

-/// Name for the token
+/// Name of the Puppy

-/// Description of the token
+/// The URL of the Puppy's image

-url: Url,
+url: String,

 }

-struct NFTMinted has copy, drop {
+public struct PuppyMinted has copy, drop {

-// The Object ID of the NFT
+/// ID of the Puppy

-object_id: ID,
+puppy_id: ID,

-// The creator of the NFT
+/// The address of the NFT minter

-creator: address,
+minted_by: address,

 }

-public entry fun mint_to_sender(
+public fun mint(

-url: vector<u8>,
+url: String,

 ctx: &mut TxContext

-event::emit(NFTMinted {
+event::emit(PuppyMinted {

 });